 During Halloween, brave visitors can take a chilling tour to the sites where Jack the Ripper brutally murdered five of his victims; experience the pure terror of the London Dungeon with its blood-curdling torture devices; or watch a show at the world’s most haunted theater, Drury Lane, where the menacing soul of the Man in Grey is said to stalk the upper circle to this day.

-As the Samhain moon draws near, the creatures of the night flock to the one-of-a-kind festival in Derry.
+When it comes to glamping, NI has some great spots for this time of year.
+As the Samhain moon draws near, the creatures of the night flock to the one-of-a-kind festival in Derry for the best Halloween family holidays in Derry.
 Originally a fancy dress party in a local pub three decades ago, the event has mutated into an extravaganza with tens of thousands of people enjoying a uniquely chilling experience.

 Visitors looking for a real fright can tour the abandoned island of Poveglia, which is full of tragic history.
 During the Roman Empire, it was the place plague sufferers were taken to die.
 More recently, the insane asylum on the grounds was home to the screams of tortured souls, resulting in wide-spread rumors from the mainland of heinous experiments carried out by disreputable scientists and doctors.